 Near Chadds Ford in Chester County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-39° 52.427′ N, 75° 37.418′ W. Marker is near Chadds Ford, Pennsylvania, in Chester County.
-Marker is on Baltimore Pike (U.S. 1), on the right when traveling east.
+39° 52.423′ N, 75° 37.54′ W. Marker is near Chadds Ford, Pennsylvania, in Chester County.
+Marker can be reached from Baltimore Pike, on the right when traveling east.
+Located to right of entry door landing.
 Touch for map.
-Marker is in this post office area: Chadds Ford PA 19317, United States of America.
+Marker is at or near this postal address: 630 Baltimore Pike, Chadds Ford PA 19317, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 12, 2020.
-This page originally submitted on November 23, 2008, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 1,446 times since then and 27 times this year.
+This page was last revised on January 15, 2020.
+This page originally submitted on May 31, 2016, by Keith S Smith of West Chester, Pennsylvania.
+This page has been viewed 384 times since then and 17 times this year.
 Last updated on January 11, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
-Photos: 1, 2, 3, 4, 5. submitted on November 23, 2008, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2, 3, 4. submitted on May 31, 2016, by Keith S Smith of West Chester, Pennsylvania. • Bill Pfingsten was the editor who published this page.